 - Hatetris — game of Tetris that deliberately gives you the most difficult pieces.
 I love inversions like this, which present their own algorithmic challenges distinct from the original’s.

-ENTRIES TAGGED "computer science"
+"computer science" entries

 CS Epigrams, Star Trek Made Real, Python Filings, and Difficult Games

 Time Management, CS Education, Installing EtherPad, Infoengravings

 - How to Run a Meeting Like Google (BusinessWeek) — the temptation is to mock things like “even five minute meetings must have an agenda”, but my sympathy with Marissa Mayer is high.
 The more I try to cram into a work day, the more I have to be able to justify every part of it.
 If you can’t tell me why you want to see me for five minutes, then I probably have better things to be doing.
 There may be false culls (missing something important because the “process’ is too high) but I bet these are far outweighed by the missed opportunities if time isn’t so structured.

 - Computer Science Education Week — December 5-11, 2010, recognizes that computing: Touches everyone’s daily lives and plays a critical role in society; Drives innovation and economic growth; Provides rewarding job opportunities; Prepares students with the knowledge and skills they need for the 21st century.”
 Worthy, but there’s no mention of the fact that it’s FUN.
 The brilliant people in this field love what they do.
 They’re not brilliant 9-5, then heading home to scan the Jobs Wanted to see whether they could earn more as dumptruck drivers in Uranium mines in Australia.
 CS isn’t for everyone, but it won’t be for anyone unless we help them find the bits they find fun.

 - Installing EtherPad — step-by-step instructions for installing EtherPad, the open-source real-time text editor recently acquired by Google.